Epsilon Pegasi: Physical characteristics

 Epsilon Pegasi is a slow irregular variable star that usually has a brightness between magnitudes 2.37 and 2.45.
 However, it was once observed very briefly at magnitude 0.7, giving rise to the theory that it (and possibly other supergiants) erupt in massive flares that dwarf those of the Sun.
 It has also been observed as faint as magnitude 3.5.

 The spectrum shows an overabundance of the elements strontium and barium, which may be the result of the s-process of nucleosynthesis in the outer atmosphere of the star.
 It has a relatively high peculiar velocity of 21.6 km/s.

 Evolution

 Epsilon Pegasi has exhausted its core hydrogen and expanded away from the main sequence.
 It is almost certainly on the horizontal branch fusing helium in its core.
-It is sufficiently massive that it may die in a core-collapse supernova, or it may shed its outer layers and leave behind an unusual oxygen–neon white dwarf.
+If it loses more mass in the supergiant phase in its evolution, it may shed its outer layers and leave behind an unusual high mass oxygen–neon white dwarf near the Chandrasekhar limit, otherwise it may be able to produce a supernova, albeit an electron capture supernova.

+Based on its position on the color-magnitude diagram, Enif may have evolved from a whitish-yellow color to its current red color in the last 2,000 years, though there is currently no historical record supporting this.